HMS Fantome (1810): Operations in Chesapeake Bay

-A division of boats then rowed upriver to the Cecil or Principio Foundry, three or four miles to the north.
-They destroyed the buildings, machinery and guns they found there, as well as five vessels and a large store of flour.
-They returned to the ships by 10 p.m. after being away for twenty-two hours.
-The only casualty was Lieutenant Westphal, first of the Marlborough, who had received a shot through the hand.
-The gallantry, zeal and attention of Captain Lawrence was particularly mentioned in the Admiral's official letter, as was the behaviour of Lieutenant Reed of Fantome.

 On 29 April, boats from Dolphin, Dragon, Fantome, Highflyer, Maidstone, Marlborough, Mohawk, Racer and Statira went up the Elk River in Chesapeake Bay under the personal command of Rear-Admiral Sir George Cockburn.
 Their objective was to destroy five American ships and stores, and by some accounts, a cannon foundry at French Town.
 This took until 3 May 1813 to complete.
 On the way, after a battery at Havre de Grace fired on them from the shore, a landing party destroyed the battery and burned much of the town.
 In 1847 the Admiralty authorized the issue of the Naval General Service Medal with clasp "April & May Boat Service 1813" to any surviving claimants from the action; the Navy issued 48 clasps.

 On 30 April Highflyer supported Fantome and Mohawk's boats when the vessels gathered cattle for the fleet's use, paying with bills on the Victualling Office.
 The next day, the vessels secured more cattle from Spesutie (Spesucie) Island just south of Havre de Grace.

 On 29 April Fantome recaptured the English brig Endeavour of 110 tons and six men which an American privateer had captured while Endeavour was carrying wine from Guernsey to Gibraltar.
 The recaptured Endeavour reached Bermuda at the end of June.

 Fantome was among the vessels that shared in the capture on 18 May of Pilgrim, of 269 tons (bm), J.W.Baker.
 Pilgrim had been sailing from New Orleans to Cadiz.

 Fantome shared in the proceeds of the capture of Rolla and cargo on 29 May.